-Before continuing, we note that this definition of the empirical modeled outcome is of course restrictive.
+This definition of the empirical modeled outcome is of course restrictive.
 It implies that any residual variation in the observed outcome Y_i given the observed features X_i within a modeled context is irrelevant for the underlying structure that the theory purports to model.
-Nonetheless, the researcher retains substantial flexibility to specify the function $g(\cdot)$ in order to capture whatever aspects of the conditional distribution $Y_i \mid X_i$ they deem relevant.
-We view this as a desirable attribute of our framework.
+Nonetheless, the researcher retains substantial flexibility to specify the function $g(\cdot)$ in order to capture whatever aspects of the conditional distribution $Y_i | X_i$ they deem relevant.